ICRS/smart-lanterns/README.md

 During the in person workshop we will provide you with a few components, these are:

-- 1 - [Wemos D1 mini ESP8266 dev board](https://www.aliexpress.com/item/1005001621784437.html?spm=a2g0o.order_list.0.0.21ef1802m8rokq) (which will be referred to as an "ESP")
+- 1 - [Wemos ESP32-S2 Mini](https://www.wemos.cc/en/latest/s2/s2_mini.html) (which will be referred to as an "ESP")
 - 0.5m - [60led/m 5050 addressable LEDs](https://www.aliexpress.com/item/1005001345392567.html?spm=a2g0o.order_list.0.0.21ef1802m8rokq)
 - 3 - Jumper wires soldered to the LEDs (soldering not covered in the workshop)
-- Hot glue
+- Double sided tape
 - Masking tape
 - [Lasercut corflute](./laser%20cutting.svg)
 - [Lasercut 120gsm White Card](./laser%20cutting.svg)
 - [Lasercut 120gsm Black Card](./laser%20cutting.svg)

-You will need to bring 2 things

-- A laptop with an internet connection and USB ports
-- A data micro USB cable
+- A USB-C cable

 ### `Step 3.1: Laser cutting (Pre-done)`